 Daniel shares, "I've spent much of my career searching for a technology company like Quidient.
 It's incredible to get to develop a portion of the story and be part of such an excellent team."

-Quidient brought home first place from Startup Maryland's Great Eight startup competition.
-Startup Maryland highlights entrepreneur champions and host a Great Eight and Rural Innovations Challenge.
+Quidient brought home first place from Startup Maryland's Pitch Across Maryland startup competition.
+Startup Maryland highlights entrepreneur champions and host a STRT1UP Roadshow and Pitch Across Maryland competitions.
 Follow the link to read up on Quidient's first place win.

 Quidient and Professor Larry Davis of the University of Maryland (UMD) won funding for a research project entitled "Cognitive Inspection of Hail Damaged Automobiles".
 Most of the $135,000 budgeted for the project is provided by the Maryland Industrial Partnerships (MIPS).